Steliosk9/TriviaGame.github.io/README.md

 ## South Park Trivia

-This is trivia game that asks you ten question about the famous tv show South Park!
+Trivia game that check your knowledge  about the famous tv show South Park!
 This game was created using HTML, CSS,JavaScript, jQuery, Timers and Bootstrap .